dianaxnav/maricopa_biodiversity-intact/README.md

-# Maricopa Biodiversity Analysis (2017 & 2020)
+# Phoenix Subdivision Biodiversity Analysis (2017 & 2020)
 Purpose

-Maricopa County has had the most urban development since 2001.
-The issue with urban development is that it can cause pressures on the natural environment and biodiversity in the area.
-This analysis demonstrates the loss of biodiversity through the BII(biodiversity intactness index) from 2017 to 2020.
+Maricopa County, including Phoenix, has experienced extensive urban expansion, incorporating over 270 square miles of developed land since 2001.
+This surge in urban development raises concerns about its impact on the local natural environment and biodiversity.
+The analysis presented here illustrates a decline in biodiversity, as indicated by the Biodiversity Intactness Index (BII), observed from 2017 to 2020.
+The use of biodiversity indicators is crucial for guiding planning efforts and monitoring initiatives aimed at preserving the world's remaining biodiversity.

 References to Datasets